mist-lnx/mist-lnx/README.md

 ### Cybersecurity Student · Linux · Python · Web Security

+(This is a recently new made github profile as I wanted to start a fresh new github account)

 I'm a cybersecurity student interested in **Linux, server administration, Python, web security, OSINT, and security research**.

 I enjoy building tools, managing self-hosted infrastructure, and learning how systems work from both the development and security perspectives.